Artists

 Please respect the space and tools we are borrowing, as well as the session coordinators, as they are on a timed schedule.

 Name tags will be provided at the door to aid in networking and enriching our community.
-You are welcome to decline if you prefer.
+You are welcome to decline if you prefer anonymity.

 A wide, cinematic, photographic view of an elegant Huntsville loft studio prepared for an evening figure drawing session, entirely empty of people.
 Rows of easels and drawing boards face a central, low platform that is currently unoccupied, surrounded by adjustable studio lights on tall stands.
 The platform is draped with a single, carefully arranged dark cloth, suggesting future poses without showing any figure.
 Tall industrial windows reveal a soft twilight sky, allowing faint blue ambient light to blend with the warm, focused glow of the spotlights.
 The polished concrete floor reflects subtle highlights, and scattered wooden stools create rhythmic visual repetition.
 Shot from a slightly elevated angle with sharp detail throughout, the mood is sophisticated, expectant, and quietly dramatic, perfectly capturing the essence of Huntsville’s live model sessions while remaining entirely free of human subjects.